 In contrast, Sony’s A6000-series bodies are outdated and nasty to use, while Canon and Nikon’s APS-C cameras are much less capable and suffer from extremely limited matched lens line-ups.
 The only real competition comes from Micro Four Thirds, but neither the OM System OM-1 nor the Panasonic GH6 offers quite as high performance as the X-H2S.

+Naturally, Fujifilm users may be tempted to go for the more affordable and higher resolution X-T5, a camera that can shoot at 20fps with its electronic shutter and also has subject detect AF.
 You can’t, of course, ignore the price.
-The X-H2S is without doubt the most capable APS-C camera yet made, but at £2,499 body-only, it’s also one of the most expensive.
+The X-H2S is without doubt the most capable APS-C camera yet made, but at $2,499 / £2,499 body-only, it’s also one of the most expensive.
 However, this reflects the fact that the added complexity of stacked sensors makes them more expensive.
 If you want the extra speed and performance, you’ve got to pay for it.
-In the full-frame world, that would mean shelling out £4,200 on the Sony Alpha 9 II, not to mention larger and heavier lenses to get the same telephoto reach.
+In the full-frame world, that would mean shelling out $4,500 / £4,000 on the Sony Alpha 9 II, not to mention larger and heavier lenses to get the same telephoto reach.
 So in these terms, the X-H2S is arguably cheap for what it offers.
 It’s a sensational camera that offers remarkable performance in a smaller and more affordable package than its full-frame competitors.

 Find more great Fujifilm options in our guide to the best Fujifilm cameras and the best lenses to use with the 40.2MP Fujifilm X-T5 and X-H2.